 An International Boat Show is held in late October in Fort Lauderdale.
 In addition to featuring vast amounts of boats and yacht for all types of sizes, there are boating exhibitions of all type of nautical equipment.

 For the landlubbers, Fort Lauderdale is a gambler’s paradise.
 The coastal city offers 14 different casinos and racetrack/casinos.
-Seminole Casino has gaming at three locations in and surrounding Fort Lauderdale – the Seminole Classic Casino, Seminole Casino Coconut Creek and the Seminole Hard Rock Hotel & Casino.
+Seminole Casino has gaming at three locations in and surrounding Fort Lauderdale – the Seminole Classic Casino, Seminole Casino Coconut Creek and the Seminole Hard Rock Hotel & Casino, you can get special transportation from where ever you are with www.ultimatetowncar.com, easy and fast.

 If blackjack and poker aren’t your games, the Isle Casino Racing in Pompano offers horse racing four days of the week, as well as slots and table games.